-For two days during February 2023 a comparison was made between the Voltiris system inside the greenhouse and a conventional solar panel of 265 W (16 % announced efficiency) placed on the greenhouse roof, displayed in figure 7.
+The energetic efficiency of the Voltiris system was measured for two days during February 2023.
+A comparison was made between the Voltiris system inside the greenhouse and a conventional solar panel of 265 W (16 % announced efficiency) placed on the greenhouse roof, displayed in figure 6.
 The specific power has been calculated, which is the power production in W/m2 with the area (m2) being the area of the solar panel.